-ADOH may consider committing Tax Credits from the following year's annual Tax Credit ceiling amount to the highest scoring Projects submitting an Application under this Plan (a "Forward Allocation") for those Projects that: (1) received a partial allocation solely for the purpose of maximizing the Allocation of Tax Credits available in the current Tax Credit year; (2) in the event that ADOH determines that a material error prevented an otherwise qualifying Project from receiving a Reservation; or, (3) if the United States Congress acts by December 31, 2012 to extend the 9% credit rate to all projects receiving an allocation of 2013 Tax Credits, ADOH may allocate up to twenty-five percent (25%) of the 2014 Tax Credit ceiling.
-If a Forward Allocation is made to Applicant based on review and underwriting at the time that the Forward Allocation credits are reserved, Applicant may not request any additional credits in the subsequent year with respect to that same Project, nor may a Developer, including any Co-Developer or any affiliate of a Developer or Co-Developer that is acting as a Developer or Co-Developer on a Project exceed the Maximum Reservation stated in Section 2.2 of this Plan.
+ADOH may consider committing Tax Credits from the following year's annual Tax Credit ceiling amount to the highest scoring Projects submitting an Application under this Plan (a "Forward Allocation") for those Projects that: (1) received a partial Allocation solely for the purpose of maximizing the Allocation of Tax Credits available in the current Tax Credit year; or (2) in the event that ADOH determines that a material error prevented an otherwise qualifying Project from receiving a Reservation.
+If a Forward Allocation is made to an Applicant based on review and underwriting at the time that the Forward Allocation credits are reserved, Applicant may not request any additional credits in the subsequent year with respect to that same Project, nor may a Developer, including any Co-Developer or any Affiliate of a Developer or Co-Developer that is acting as a Developer or Co-Developer on a Project exceed the Maximum Reservation stated in Section 2.2 of this Plan.